 Table2.
 At the end of each reporting period (fiscal year quarters), an accountant chooses between "Market" or "Cost" as the appropriate value to report for inventory.

 Data in Table 2 enable owners to apply the LCM rule and report inventory value as either Cost or Market.
-Note especially that inventory levels can fluctuate from quarter to quarter, Also, the factors in Rows2 through 8 of Table 2 can change from quarter to quarter.
+Note that inventory levels can fluctuate from quarter to quarter.
+Also, the factors sitting in Rows2 through 8 of Table 2 can change from quarter to quarter.

 As each quarter ends, however, accountants find inventory value to report under the LCM rule as follows.